tinijs/tinijs/apps/tinijs.dev/content/toolbox-posts/101 - get-started/index.md

 ## Pattern 1: Imports

-Just import the services and utils directly to your components, pages, ...
+Just import the services and utils directly to your elements, pages, ...

 This is the common and most convienient way to work with services and utils.